developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutSimulScanAPI/index.md

 ---
 title:  Capture critical data from documents using SimulScan API
 ---
-# Capture critical data from documents using SimulScan API

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use [SimulScan APIs](../guide/reference/EMDKList?SimulScan%20APIs) introduced in EMDK V 3.1, to capture critical data from documents.
+This guide will walk you through creating an EMDK For Android application that will use [SimulScan APIs](/emdk-for-android/3-1/guide/reference/EMDKList?SimulScan%20APIs) introduced in EMDK V 3.1, to capture critical data from documents.
 This facilitates capturing fields of interest from a document and converting them into data that an end-user application can use immediately at the point of transaction.

-Different ways of capturing data from documents using [SimulScan API](../guide/reference/EMDKList?SimulScan%20APIs) are:
+Different ways of capturing data from documents using [SimulScan API](/emdk-for-android/3-1/guide/reference/EMDKList?SimulScan%20APIs) are:

 * **Barcode** - Productivity gain by decoding multiple bar codes read with a single trigger pull.
 * **OCR (Optical Character Recognition)** - Automated data entry with character recognition [OCR].
 * **OMR (Optical Mark Recognition)** - Simplified workflow exceptions with checked mark recognition [OMR] and Signature presence detection.

-We discussed [SimulScan API](../guide/reference/EMDKList?SimulScan%20APIs) is used to capture above mentioned different types of data from documents.
+We discussed [SimulScan API](/emdk-for-android/3-1/guide/reference/EMDKList?SimulScan%20APIs) is used to capture above mentioned different types of data from documents.
 But what types of documents are these?
 Well, these documents are treated as templates where you know the position of the data that you need to capture.
 You mark positions of the data of your interest on a template and once you capture the document, SimulScan API would access to data at the positions you mentioned on the template.

 **Templates:**